sonatype/helm3-charts/README.md

 Edit the values file you just downloaded to enable ingress support, and install the chart with those values:

-- Nexus Repository `helm install nexus-repo sonatype/nexus-repository-manager -f repo-values.yaml`
+- Nexus Repository: `helm install nexus-repo sonatype/nexus-repository-manager -f repo-values.yaml`
 - Nexus IQ: `helm install nexus-iq sonatype/nexus-iq-server -f iq-values.yaml`

 If you want to use the custom values file for the demo environment that expose